hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 * `identity` - An `identity` block as defined below.

-* `interop_json` - Settings in JSON format to allow interoperability with third party components.
+* `interoperability_settings_json` - Settings in JSON format to allow interoperability with third party components e.g. RANs and UEs.

 * `tags` - A mapping of tags of Mobile Network Packet Core Control Plane.